SyedMoasib000/ai-system-design-guide/17-interview-prep/01-question-bank.md

 **Key insight:** Most production systems are workflows with agentic components, not fully autonomous agents.
 Start with workflows, add agency where needed.

+**Sample Answer:**

+"The key difference is who controls the execution path.

+In a **workflow**, I define the steps at design time.
+The code says: first do A, then do B, if condition X then do C, otherwise do D. The LLM executes within each step but does not decide the overall flow.
+This is deterministic and predictable.

+In an **agent**, the LLM decides what to do next based on observations.
+I give it tools and a goal, and it chooses which tools to call in what order.
+The execution path is determined at runtime by the model.
+This is non-deterministic.

+I think of it as a spectrum:

+- **Single prompt**: One LLM call, no control flow
+- **Chain**: Fixed sequence of LLM calls
+- **Router**: LLM picks which of N paths to take
+- **ReAct agent**: LLM loops with tools until done
+- **Multi-agent**: Multiple LLMs coordinating

+**My practical guidance**: Start with workflows.
+They are easier to test, debug, and explain to stakeholders.
+Add agentic components only where you truly need runtime flexibility.

+For example, a customer support system might be a workflow where: classify intent -> retrieve context -> generate response.
+That is predictable.
+But within the retrieval step, I might use an agent that decides whether to search the knowledge base, look up order history, or both.
+The overall flow is controlled, but there is flexibility where needed."

 ---

 ### Q12: Explain the ReAct pattern